deltasoftmx/AcademicNetworkServices/docs/ENV_SETUP.md

 The first command will generate a public/private RSA key pair in the current directory.
 The second will generate a public key in PEM format based on the private key.

+## SQL scripts

+Make sure to run the following sql scripts in the same order before to run the application and start to use the web services.

+1. `src/scripts/db.sql`: This script creates the database and tables to be used.

+2. `src/scripts/stored_procedures.sql`: This script creates the stored procedures to be used.

+3. `src/scripts/db_initial_setup.sql`: This script will setup the DB with some values to test the current endpoints.